ibm-cloud-docs/virtual-servers/faq_servers_general.md

 ---

 copyright:
-  years: 2017, 2021
+  years: 2017, 2022
-lastupdated: "2021-08-16"
+lastupdated: "2022-04-15"

-keywords: server down, lost server password, cancel server, cvsup mirror, how do I cancel a device, cancel device, cancel server
+keywords:

 subcollection: virtual-servers

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:note: .note}
-{:external: target="_blank" .external}
-{:table: .aria-labeledby="caption"}
-{:faq: data-hd-content-type='faq'}
+{{site.data.keyword.attribute-definition-list}}

 # FAQs: Servers (general)
 {: #faqs-servers-general-}

 ## My virtual server is down.
 What do I do?
 {: #my-virtual-server-is-down-what-should-i-do}
-{: faq}

-If your virtual server is down, use the following steps to bring it back down:
+If your virtual server is down, use the following steps to bring it back up:

 1. Try to power on your server.
 For more information, see [Power server on or off](/docs/virtual-servers?topic=virtual-servers-managing-virtual-servers#power-on-off){: external}.
 2. If your server does not power on or returns to a down state, you might need to start your server in rescue mode.
 For more information, see [Starting rescue mode](/docs/virtual-servers?topic=virtual-servers-launching-rescue){: external}.